Star pufferfish

 rabbitfishes

-Golden rabbitfish (left) and foxface rabbitfish at night.
+Golden rabbitfish (left) and two-barred rabbitfish.

 Rabbitfish have venomous fin spines which can inflict painful wounds but are not dangerous.
 They feed on algae and usually swim in pairs or schools.
 They are also caught and eaten as food fishes.